Brooklyn Bridge Park: Planning

 In 1984, shortly after closing cargo ship operations on this stretch of waterfront, the Port Authority decided to sell the vacant piers for commercial development.
 In response to these plans, the not-for-profit organization Friends of Fulton Ferry Landing was established in 1985, conceiving the idea of Brooklyn Bridge Park.

 At the time of the piers' sale, it was estimated that the 87 acre of docklands between Piers 1 and 6 were worth several billion dollars.
 As early as 1981, developer David Walentas had proposed redeveloping the warehouses as part of a commercial development, but his plans were complicated by a political dispute, and then the stock market crash of 1987.
 This gave rise to a protracted dispute over a 55 acre parcel of land at the site.
 The Port Authority wanted to create a riverside residential development with between 2,200 and 8,800 housing units, surrounded by a 20 acre park.
 The Brooklyn Heights Association wanted the park to occupy the majority of the land, 43 acre, with hotels and restaurants spread across the length of the park.

 As the Friends of Fulton Ferry Landing grew, its name was changed in 1989 to the Brooklyn Bridge Park Coalition, an organization dedicated to advocating for the park's creation, which is now known as the Brooklyn Bridge Park Conservancy.
 That year, the coalition petitioned Mayor-elect David Dinkins and Governor Mario Cuomo to prevent the Port Authority from immediately selling the site to developers Larry Silverstein and Arthur G. Cohen, who were in talks with the Port Authority to purchase 73.5 acre of land for the riverside development.
 Rather, the coalition wanted Dinkins and Cuomo to allow an alternative plan to be developed.
 The coalition called for the creation of a special authority, similar to the Battery Park City Authority, to take control of the site.
+There was some opposition to the park on the basis that the area was dangerous and far removed from residential neighborhoods.